intel-analytics/ipex-llm/docs/docs/gettingstarted.md

  **4.2 PyTorch**

-Pytorch users can user either:
+Pytorch users can use [Torch Model](ProgrammingGuide/pytorch.md) and either:
 - [NNFrame APIs](APIGuide/PipelineAPI/nnframes.md) to run Spark ML Pipeline and Dataframe with PyTorch support, or
 - [Estimator APIs](APIGuide/PipelineAPI/estimator.md) to train and evaluate distributed PyTorch on Spark.

  **4.3 BigDL**